TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/ETLDesign.md

 The pipelines would be run on a daily basis by 7 am every day. (e.g. Changed from monthly loads to daily loads)
 ```

-<p>The input files are released on a monthly basis and using a "filename_YYYY-MM.csv" naming convention.
+<p>The input files are released on a monthly basis using a "filename_YYYY-MM.csv" naming convention.
 If the frequency was changed to daily instead of monthly, the file naming convention would need to be dated with the correct day in the form "filename_YYYY-MM-DD.csv".
 This would require minimal changes within the DAGs.
 We would need to change the expected file patten to include "day" and the pipeline should run as expected. </p>

 <p>So for example, within yellow_dag.py we have the following S3ToStaging operator which loads the input data into staging.</p>